faranalytics/scalability/README.md

 ```
 Each call to `Greeter.greet` will run in a one of the 10 spawned Worker threads.

-### Create `service.ts`.
+### Create a `service.ts` module.
 This is the scaled module specified in the options of the `createService` helper function.
 It contains the `Greeter` Service App.
-The `createService` helper function will create 10 instances of `service.js`.

 #### Import the `createWorkerService` helper function
 ```ts